muhammedbashar/telecom-customer-churn-analysis-python/README.md

 The analysis was divided into three major sections:

 **Univariate Analysis:**
-- Analyzed the distribution of each categorical feature.
+- Analysed the distribution of each categorical feature.
 - Compared churn rates across customer characteristics.
 - Identified individual variables associated with higher churn.